 How To Store Air Fryer Garlic Parmesan Potatoes

-Let the air fryer garlic parmesan cheese cool completely, then place them into an airtight container.
+Let the air fryer garlic parmesan potatoes cool completely, then place them into an airtight container.
 Place them in the fridge, and they will last up to 5 days.

 Can You Freeze Air Fryer Garlic Parmesan Potatoes

 Technically, you can freeze air fryer garlic parmesan potatoes.
 However, I do not recommend it.
-Once you thaw, the potatoes will be soggy and mushy.
+Once they thaw, the potatoes will be soggy and mushy.

 More Air Fryer Recipes: